-Your child had surgery to remove the adenoid glands in the throat.
+Your child had surgery to remove the tonsil and adenoid glands in the throat.
 These glands are located in the back of the throat and in the upper airway between the nose and the back of the throat.
 Often, adenoids are removed at the same time as the tonsils (tonsillectomy).

 What to Expect at Home

 Complete recovery takes about 2 weeks.
 If only the adenoids are removed, the recovery most often takes only a few days.
 Your child will have pain or discomfort that will get better slowly.
 Your child's tongue, mouth, throat, or jaw may be sore from the surgery.